monktastic/no-more-contempt/scratch/endless-summary.md

 ---

 Why are we unkind to people who we perceive as "bad"?
 The obvious answer is that we do it to make the world a better place, but this is an insidious lie.
 It explains why we're not _nice_, but not why we're not _kind_.
 Nice means pleasant and agreeable, which people sometimes don't deserve.
 Kind means something much deeper, and it cannot be earned.

-When you look into the eyes of a "bad person," you probably see someone completely unlike yourself; someone _fundamentally morally defective_.
-This is a motivated misperception.
-All evil is ultimately just a form of self-deception: part of their mind knows _perfectly well_ that they are doing wrong, but that knowledge is cleverly shielded from conscious self-reflection.
-It is the same mechanism that has enabled our own misbehavior, if we're honest.
-Every one of us has skirted our conscience before, pretending either that we couldn't hear it or that we didn't have to listen.
-Our examples may differ in degree, but not in kind.

 When you treat people with contempt, you _strengthen_ their capacity for self-deception.
 You are displaying a form of darkness yourself, and this triggers their defense mechanisms.
 They therefore appear even more evil, which convinces you that you were right about them all along.
 It is a self-fulfilling prophecy whose only purpose is to distance you further from your enemies.